Rosewood massacre: Escalation

 Sylvester Carrier was reported in the New York Times saying that the attack on Fannie Taylor was an "example of what negroes could do without interference".
 Whether or not he said this is debated, but a group of 20 to 30 white men, inflamed by the reported statement, went to the Carrier house.
-They believed that the black community in Rosewood was hiding escaped prisoner Jesse Hunter.
+They believed that the Black community in Rosewood was hiding escaped prisoner Jesse Hunter.

 Reports conflict about who shot first, but after two members of the mob approached the house, someone opened fire.
 Sarah Carrier was shot in the head.
 Her nine-year-old niece at the house, Minnie Lee Langley, had witnessed Aaron Carrier taken from his house three days earlier.
 When Langley heard someone had been shot, she went downstairs to find her grandmother, Emma Carrier.
 Sylvester placed Minnie Lee in a firewood closet in front of him as he watched the front door, using the closet for cover: "He got behind me in the wood [bin], and he put the gun on my shoulder, and them crackers was still shooting and going on.
 He put his gun on my shoulder ... told me to lean this way, and then Poly Wilkerson, he kicked the door down.
 When he kicked the door down, Cuz' Syl let him have it."

-Several shots were exchanged: the house was riddled with bullets, but the whites did not overtake it.
+Several shots were exchanged: the house was riddled with bullets, but the Whites did not capture it.
 The standoff lasted long into the next morning, when Sarah and Sylvester Carrier were found dead inside the house; several others were wounded, including a child who had been shot in the eye.
 Two white men, C. P. "Poly" Wilkerson and Henry Andrews, were killed; Wilkerson had kicked in the front door, and Andrews was behind him.
-At least four white men were wounded, one possibly fatally.
+At least four White men were wounded, one possibly fatally.
 The remaining children in the Carrier house were spirited out the back door into the woods.
 They crossed dirt roads one at a time, then hid under brush until they had all gathered away from Rosewood.